hepabolu/programming-by-stealth/docs/pbs88.md

 As well as searching the document based on CSS selectors, jQuery’s `.is()` function allows us to test if an element matches a given CSS selector.

-For example, within the function for updating the enabled/disabled state of the options within the select for adding new cards (`updateAddCardSelectOptions()`) my sample solution tests to see if the grid column for a given currency (`$curCol`) is visible or not using the simple test `$curCol.is(':hidden')`.
+For example, within the function for updating the enabled/disabled state of the options within the select for adding new cards (`updateAddCardSelectOptions()`), my sample solution tests to see if the grid column for a given currency (`$curCol`) is visible or not using the simple test `$curCol.is(':hidden')`.
 This uses the CSS pseudo-class `:hidden` as the selector.

 ### Altering Elements with jQuery